 Most filters have a printed "expiration" date on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you'll notice that some are designed to only last a month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
-The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
+Check out the filters at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
+The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our readers to go by.
 If it's dirty, change it!
-A dirty air filter can exacerbate or cause damage to costly equipment, like your compressor, so it's best to change it out more often than not.
+A dirty air filter can exacerbate or cause damage to costly equipment, like your compressor, so it's best to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Also be aware that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+Also be aware that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 - The type of air filter you are using